Frances Fitzgerald Elmes

 Frances Fitzgerald Elmes (23 April 1867 – 7 February 1919) was a British-Australian feminist writer and columnist based in Melbourne and London.
 Her columns, short stories, two books and a play appeared under a variety of pen names, including F. F. Elmes, Frances Fitzgerald, F. F., and Frances Fitzgerald Fawkner.

 Biography

 Frances Fitzgerald Elmes was born in Somerset, England, 23 April 1867.
 She emigrated to Australia with her family and was raised in Berwick, Victoria, where her father was a medical practitioner.
 She became a journalist and wrote for The Australasian, The Argus and, after returning to England in 1905, the British Australasian.

-In London, Elmes established a relationship with the British Australasians editor, Charles Henry Chomley (who was married to her close friend Ethel Chomley), during which she is reported to have had two children, a son in 1906 and a daughter in 1908.
+In London, Elmes established a relationship with the British Australasian editor, Charles Henry Chomley (who was married to her close friend Ethel Chomley), during which she is reported to have had two children, a son in 1906 and a daughter in 1908.
 The relationship was apparently accepted by Chomley's wife and mother.

 Elmes died in Hammersmith, London on 7 February 1919 during the Spanish flu epidemic.
 After her death, her children were brought up by their father and his wife.